Has Chipotle lost its cool?

 Investor David Einhorn has turned against Chipotle, saying its valuation is too high and that it will lose customers to Taco Bell, owned by Yum Brands (YUM).
 And Taco Bell has seen a huge resurgence with American consumers after a string of smart product rollouts, including the Doritos Locos taco, which is so popular that Taco Bell had to hire 15,000 more people last year to handle the extra business, The New York Daily News reports.

 I love Chipotle, but the prices are too high, the restaurants are extremely noisy, and there is never enough seating.
 I have had to stand and balance my tray on the ledge behind the soda fountain!

-I recently moved to California and they are terrible out here.
+I moved to California and they are terrible.
 Dirty eating areas, very poor and inconsistent quality food preparation, and lazy kids working the counters.
 One opened last year in our small town; half of the time the steak is so undercooked it's nearly raw in the center.
-Also, one in nearby Laguna was so dirty (overflowing trash cans, food waste on every empty table, filthy restrooms) that my wife took pictures and e-mailed them to the company.
+Also, one was so dirty (overflowing trash cans, food waste on every empty table, filthy restrooms) that my wife took pictures and e-mailed them to the company.